Why is Boruto Bad? 9 Reasons why it fails.Admin

 Boruto is one of the most hated anime/manga shows in the world.
 Since Naruto is insanely popular, Boruto, a sequel to it, is bound to get an unbelievable attraction and inevitably unfavorable criticism.

 I watched Naruto only recently and continued Boruto once it was over.
-So I don’t have any nostalgia or any bias towards the franchise.
 So I will my honest opinion on why Boruto as a series gets too much hate.

 1. The Way Naruto Ended